 Therefore, it’s likely you will be interested in ensuring that your investment reaps the best returns.
 One way to make sure of that is by cleaning your conservatory properly.
 While it may be fine cleaning the flooring, the windows and other parts of your conservatory, the one section you may be apprehensive about and need help with is how to clean your conservatory roof.

 First and foremost, if you are going to attempt to clean the roof of your conservatory on your own and are not going to hire a professional company, you need to exercise safety.
 Even if the conservatory is not as high as your main property, cleaning the roof still involves working at heights and deserves care and attention.
+It’s also worth cleaning out the guttering for old leaves and debris that finds its way in there over the years.
+You may notice one of your conservatory gutter brackets has broken causing a leak as well.

 The second issue with knowing how to clean a conservatory roof properly is the fact that there are different materials used in different conservatory roofs.
 For instance, the most common conservatory roofs, like the rest of the extension, are made from either glass, uPVC or polycarbonate.